jmanalus/hackjam3-dropedit/README.md

 # Congratulations!

 I hope you had a ton of fun.
-I'd love to hear how it went - send me a message at kespindler -at- gmail.
-Also, I'd genuinely appreciate your feedback.
+I'd love to hear how it went - send team@ an email, telling us how amazing your first hack was.
+Also, I'd genuinely appreciate your feedback for this tutorial.
 Let me know what works and what doesn't, and I'll try to make it better for future first time hackers!

 # Happy Hacking!